backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Kinesis DVA.md

 > [!note] If you don't know capacity then go for on-demand.

 ### Security
-- KDS is *deployed within our VPC*.
+- KDS is *deployed outside our VPC*.
 	- ![[attachments/Pasted image 20220520154912.png]]
 - Control access/authorisation using |AM policies
 - Encryption *in flight using HTTPS* endpoints